Uploading the Weekly Sermon

 To upload the recording to a computer, power on the digital recorder.
 Then turn it over to see the “USB” slide switch on the bottom.
 Slide that switch over to the left, and you will see a USB plug emerge from the unit.
 Plug that into the USB connector on a computer, and then access the recorder like a USB memory stick.
 The recorder appears as two attached devices, one for the unit’s internal memory and one for an extra SD card that’s inside the unit.

 The recordings are dated so you can figure out which one you want.
 They are typically stored in a folder called “Voice/FOLDER01″ but they could be stored in one of the other numbered folders.
 They could be on either of the attached devices.
-Copy the recording you want to your computer, and then email it to whoever’s posting the service to the website.
-Don’t forget to turn off the recorder.
+Upload the audio recording to Google Drive to the “Audio of Worship Services” folder that has been shared with you.
+Please use this format for the filename: “Sermon-yyyy-mm-dd.mp3″, where you substitute the year, month, and day into the file name.

 Edit the Recording

-Use Audacity to open the recording file.
+To download the recording, go to “drive.google.com”, making sure you are logged into Google with the account that is used to share the recording with you.
+Select “Audio of Worship Services” in the left column, then locate the right recording by date. ”Download the worship audio by right-clicking the file and selecting “download”.
+Use Audacity to open the audio file.
 You see a pair of horizontal lines indicating the volume vertically and the time horizontally.
 There are two lines for the two channels of stereo recording, but the channels are identical because we record monophonically.
 You can tell at a glance which portions of the recording are loud and which are soft.

 We put just the scripture reading and the sermon online, so you want to delete everything before and after them.
 Find the start of the scripture reading by clicking within the image and pressing the play button to see if you’ve found the right thing.
 Then “sweep” the mouse from that point to the start and hit the delete button to drop that part of the recording.
 Do the same for the part after the sermon.